-Performance measure target: Division of State Patrol (DSP) safety and enforcement efforts are to ensure SWEFs operate for 15,485 hours and increase the number of inspections to 30,000 in federal fiscal year (FFY) 2016.
+Performance measure target: Division of State Patrol (DSP) safety and enforcement efforts are to ensure SWEFs operate for 15,485 hours and target inspections at a minimum of 30,000 in federal fiscal year (FFY) 2016.
 No federal targets have been set for hours of operation.